What is SOC 2?

 SOC 2 refers to both the security framework and the audit that checks whether a company is compliant with SOC 2 requirements.

-SOC 2 defines requirements for managing customer data based on five Trust Services Criteria (TSC):
+SOC 2 defines requirements to manage and store customer data based on five Trust Services Criteria (TSC):

 - Processing integrity